The KINGDOM mirror– proving that you NEVER KNOW what is on the other end of a Craigslist ad.

 Paul said—TWELVE feet?

-I said cheerfully—that’s NOT twelve feet tall!
+We got to the backyard and I said cheerfully— look!
+That’s NOT twelve feet tall!

 Paul acted like this was somehow not of utmost importance.

-And I said—I didn’t.
+And I said— no.

 It was advertised as 15 feet tall.